cgranade/cgranade.github.io/_posts/2017-03-31-what-we-encourage.md

 ## Concluding Remarks ##

-<abbr title="Long post is long…">In this post, I've described a few ways that what we encourage can have dramatic negative or hopefully positive effects on research culture and practice.</abbr> These examples all speak to how thinking not only critically but also systematically can provide a path forward for doing the best science that we can.
+<abbr title="Long post is long…">In this post</abbr>, I've described a few ways that what we encourage can have dramatic negative or hopefully positive effects on research culture and practice.
+These examples all speak to how thinking not only critically but also systematically can provide a path forward for doing the best science that we can.